-Vision-Language-Action Models (VLAs)~\cite{zitkovich2023rt,kim2024openvla} refer to the multi-modal models that can process visual and instruction inputs and generate robot actions.
-Trained on a large-scale robotic dataset~\cite{o2024open}, VLAs show promising performance in general tasks in daily life~\cite{pi0_2024}.
-Despite the significant progress in VLAs, they still struggle with limited generalization as well as performance on long-horizon tasks.
+Vision-Language-Action Models (VLAs)~\cite{zitkovich2023rt,kim2024openvla} are multi-modal models that can process visual and instruction inputs and generate robot actions.
+Trained on a large-scale robotic dataset~\cite{o2024open}, VLAs show promising performance on general daily-life tasks~\cite{pi0_2024}.
+Despite the significant progress in VLAs, they still struggle with limited generalization as well as limited performance on long-horizon tasks.

-\textbf{CoT-reasoning VLAs.} Inspired by the success of Chain-of-Thought (CoT) reasoning in LLMs and VLMs, recent VLA models have incorporated embodied CoT mechanisms, a paradigm often referred to as ``reasoning VLAs".
-Specifically, after perceiving visual and instruction inputs, the reasoning VLA first generates a CoT of diverse forms, such as (1) sub-goal decomposition~\cite{pi0_2024,chen2025internvla,yang2025instructvla}, (2) object bounding boxes~\cite{deng2025graspvla}, or (3) predicted trajectories~\cite{lee2025molmoact}.
-Subsequently, the final action is generated by conditioning both CoT and the input instruction.
+\textbf{CoT-reasoning VLAs.} Inspired by the success of Chain-of-Thought (CoT) reasoning in LLMs, recent VLA models have incorporated embodied CoT mechanisms, a paradigm often referred to as ``reasoning VLAs".
+Specifically, after perceiving visual and instruction inputs, the reasoning VLA first generates a CoT of diverse forms, such as (1) subtask decomposition~\cite{pi0_2024,chen2025internvla,yang2025instructvla}, (2) object bounding boxes~\cite{deng2025graspvla}, or (3) predicted traces~\cite{lee2025molmoact}.
+Subsequently, the final action is generated by conditioning both the CoT and the inputs.
 Thus, the generation of CoT-reasoning VLAs can be formulated as:

 where $P_\theta$ denotes the reasoning VLA parameterized by $\theta$. $O$ represents the environmental observations (including visual inputs), and $I$ is the user instruction.
 Furthermore, $r_t$ denotes the $t$-th token of the generated CoT $R$, while $a$ corresponds to the predicted robot action.